Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Analysis of Release and Harvest of Molecules at TX

 \subsection{Molecule Release Rate from TX Membrane}

-We define $\tau$ as the time duration for generating all vesicles, which is given by $\tau=N_\mathrm{v}/\mu$.
+We define $\tau=N_\mathrm{v}/\mu$ as the time duration during which the vesicles are generated.
 In our previous study \cite{huang2021membrane}, we assumed that vesicles are instantaneously generated in the center of the TX and provided the corresponding molecule release rate $f_\mathrm{r}(t)$ in \cite[Eq.
 (5)]{huang2021membrane}, where we took the MF process into account.
 In the following theorem, based on $f_\mathrm{r}(t)$, we derive the molecule release rate, denoted by $f_\mathrm{c}(t)$, when vesicles are continuously generated in the center of the TX. \begin{theorem} The molecule release rate from the TX membrane at time $t$, when vesicles are continuously generated starting at time $t=0$, is given by

 where

 and

 In \eqref{fc} and \eqref{fc2}, $j_0(\cdot)$ is the zeroth order spherical Bessel function of the first kind \cite{olver1960bessel} and $\lambda_n$ is obtained by solving $D_\mathrm{v}\lambda_nj_0'\left(\lambda_nr_{\ss\T}\right)=k_\mathrm{f}j_0\left(\lambda_nr_{\ss\T}\right)$ with $j_0'(z)=\frac{\mathrm{d} j_0(z)}{\mathrm{d} z}$ and $n=1,2,...$. \end{theorem} \begin{IEEEproof} Please see Appendix \ref{A1}. \end{IEEEproof}